female model poses guide featured image

 model poses female with limbs apart

-When posing, ensure there’s a small space between your limbs and body.
+When posing, ensure a small space between your limbs and body.
 This works for any angle the photographer will be using.
-Spread out your legs, so they don’t touch.
+Spread out your legs so they don’t touch.
 This gives you a better posture and a slimmer look.

 female model posing and making a fake waist

 Your waist can be a great asset during your photoshoot.
-You can appear slimmer and curvier by creating a false waist.
+By creating a false waist, you can appear slimmer and curvier.
 To achieve this, move your hips out to the side.
 This will accentuate your curves and make you look curvier.
 Please don’t overdo it by shifting your hips too far to the side.
-It makes your attempt to enhance your waist obvious.
+It makes your attempt to enhance your waist noticeable.

 stylish female walking with hand bag on the sidewalk

 Don’t root your feet on a single spot; you’re not a tree.
 You can ignore your feet if it’s a shot taken from the waist up.
-However, if it’s a full shot, move your feet for a better shot.
+However, move your feet for a better shot if it’s a full shot.
 To achieve this look, pose as if you’re running or walking.
 You can even try lifting a foot slightly, dancing, or jumping.
 These poses are perfect for street photography.

 Female Model Posing Tip 4 – Posture Tips